Skip to Content

 hty kill

 Send SIGKILL to a session’s process.
 The process is terminated immediately.
-The session record stays in the server — hty list continues to show it with status killed, and the log file is kept on disk.
+By default the session record stays in the server — hty list continues to show it with status killed, and the log file is kept on disk so you can still hty logs or hty replay it.
+Pass --delete to also remove the record and log file in one shot.

 Reference